akveo/react-native-eva-icons/DEV_DOCS.md

 Before running an app make sure you have generated icons in a ./lib dir so application can resolve it.

-To run a playground application use `npm start`.
+To run a playground application use `yarn playground start`.